 People have been part of Grand Canyon's history and culture from 10,000 years ago through today.
+Eleven contemporary tribes have cultural links to the area, and their oral histories are rich with references to the creation of that great chasm and torrential river.
+From the sixteenth century on, tribes familiar with the region were guides and informants for Spanish and later Euro-American explorers.
+The quiet area of the South Rim rapidly expanded into the Grand Canyon Village when entrepreneurs and miners came hoping to make a fortune.
 Passing through or calling the canyon home, many people have influenced the development and protection of Grand Canyon for themselves, for visitors, and for the National Park Service.

-Miners came to Grand Canyon to exploit its resources, but many found the tourist industry more profitable.
-In addition to maintaining claims in the canyon and building trails to provide access, enterprising miners started offering guided tours and set up tent camps or hotels, providing the first visitor services at the canyon.
+Miners came to Grand Canyon to exploit its resources, but many found the tourist industry more profitable and started offering guided tours.